Bouches-du-Rhône: Members of the National Assembly

 Bouches-du-Rhône elected the following members of the National Assembly in the 2017 legislative election:

 Departmental Council of Bouches-du-Rhône

 Below is a list of seats won by the department's different parties after the 2015 departmental elections.

 Culture

 The department is well represented in French art.
 Paul Cézanne painted numerous representations of the Mont Sainte-Victoire.
 Vincent van Gogh spent two years in Arles, painting many scenes in the area.
 The department's main museums include the Museum of European and Mediterranean Civilisations, the Musée de la Faïence de Marseille and the Marseille History Museum.

+Transport

+The department is served by Marseille Provence Airport which provides direct routes to other parts of France, Europe, northern Africa, Asia and northern America.
+Nice Côte d'Azur Airport is also fairly used by air travellers from the department.